rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   candidates and conducting interviews, reviewing papers for a conference, support a student who is having severe difficulties, writing a series of recommendation letters, ....
 My [recent musing about spring break](planning-spring-break-2018) just reinforces that.
 I currently have something like 240 hours of outstanding work to do.  ...

+### Delayed rants (hidden in the system)

+1. Why I complain about software.
+I complain a lot about bad software.
+And I think a lot of software is bad.
+Here I reflect more deeply about these issues.

+1. On representing dates and times.
+Why I hate things like "12:00 p.m." or "6/12/64".

+1. Why Grinnell staff with Ph.D's should be allowed to teach.
+I thought we allowed our Ph.D.-level staff to teach the occasional course.
+Then I learned that it's only in very specific situations.
+These are my attempts to think through the matter.

 ### Almost immediate (?)